 In his Social Cognitive and Affective Neuroscience (SCAN) Lab, he investigates the brain mechanisms underlying social cognitive processes such as emotions, empathy, helping, and imitation.

 - B.A. or B.S. degree

 - GPA equal to or greater than 2.75

 - Minimum ALS score of 70 (EA) or minimum GRE score of 680/153

 - English proficiency (e.g., a minimum YDS score of 75)

 - Official undergraduate transcript

-- TOEFL (or equivalent document of English proficiency)
+- YDS/TOEFL (or equivalent document of English proficiency)

 - Statement of purpose: The applicant should provide information (max 1500 words) about the reasons for applying to a particular field, who they would like to work with, what research topics are of interest to them, their expectations from the M.A. program, and their previous research experience if any.

-The qualifying exam will contain questions regarding research article evaluation, specific questions about social, cognitive, developmental theories, and research methods.
+All applicants will take a qualifying exam that will contain questions regarding research article evaluation and specific questions about social, cognitive, developmental theories, and research methods.